 1. The UE is registered to 5GC and the UE Policy Association is performed between the AMF and the H-PCF via V-PCF.
 In addition, the H-PCF may subscribe using a new PCRT "Service Parameters received" to the V-PCF.
 The V-PCF provides the Service Parameters if available.

-2. Based on the reception of a new PCRT from the H-PCF, the V-PCF subscribe to the reception of Service Parameters from the AF for the determination of URSP Rules for any UE registered in this PLMN, this is done based on the agreements between the AF and the VPLMN.
+2. Based on the reception of a new PCRT from the H-PCF, the V-PCF may subscribe to the reception of Service Parameters from the AF for the determination of URSP Rules for any UE of that HPLMN registered in this VPLMN, if not subscribes to V-UDR when the UE Policy Association is created for subscribers of that HPLMN.
 The V-PCF includes VPLMN DNN and S-NSSAI in the subscription request to the UDR given that the AF provides Application guidance for URSP determination to the VPLMN.

 3. To provide Application guidance for URSP determination as specified in clause 4.15.6.10 of TS 23.502 [3], the AF creates a new request.